An Overview of the Government and its Powers

 The Australian constitution is a key factor in determining how these powers are spread out, and thus plays a large role in determining what economic policies can be used nationwide and statewide.

-The videos below explain these concepts in more detail.
+The videos below explain the concept of the levels of government and constitutional powers in more detail.